arielf/cuts/README.md

     $ paste <(cut -d, -f1 file.csv) <(cut -d"<TAB>" -f2 file.tsv)
 ```

-but that requires too much typing (3 commands & shell-magic),
+but that requires too much typing (3 commands, using SHIFTs on the
-while still not supporting regexp-style delimiters and offsets from end.
+keyboard, & shell-magic), while still not supporting regexp-style
+delimiters and offsets from end.

-Compare the above to the much simpler, and more intuitive, `cuts` version,
+Compare the above to the simpler, and more intuitive, `cuts` version,
 which works right out of the box, in any shell:

 ```
+#
+# -- example input:
+#
 $ cat file.tsv
 0	1	2
 a	b	c

+#
+# -- another example input, but with different delimiters
+#
 $ cat file.csv
 0,1,2
 a,b,c

+# -- "cuts" does exactly what you ask it to,
+#    both slicing and joining as expected.
+#
 $ cuts file.csv 0 file.tsv 1
 0	1
 a	b